jamescherti/compile-angel.el/README.md

 - *compile-angel-on-save-mode* supports compiling indirect buffers (clones).
 - *compile-angel-on-load-mode* compiles features that have already been loaded to make sure that they are compiled.
 - Compile-Angel can use caching to enhance performance when locating the .el file corresponding to a given feature.
+- compile-angel-on-load-mode performs native compilation only when Emacs fails to do so.
+Explanation: When JIT compilation is enabled, loading a .elc file automatically triggers native compilation, making Emacs load the native-compiled version asynchronously and replacing the auto-compiled functions.
+(However, auto-compile disables native compilation by default, causing Emacs to skip native-compiling some files, even in save mode.
+When enabled, auto-compile compiles files before loading, but Emacs will still recompile them after loading the .elc file.)
+- Compile-Angel ensures that Emacs properly performs native compilation when JIT is enabled, as it sometimes skips native-compiling `.elc` files that should be JIT compiled.

 ## Author and License